Links above go to a few of Tegmark’s pages on the web.

 Please, help me to debunk this crazy Alice-in-Wonderland hole that I’ve dropped into….

 I am a television producer.
 But recently, I was asked to substitute for a high school geometry teacher, a nephew.
 He asked me to introduce the kids to Plato’s five.
 It would be my second time with them, so I had to expand my own horizon a bit for my visit on December 19, 2011.

 The first time I had them, back in March 2011, they made icosahedrons out of 20 tetrahedrons.
 I called it squishy geometry and said that it probably fits into quantum geometries or imperfect geometry somewhere and somehow, but I couldn’t find any online references to it.
 This link goes to pictures of those icosahedrons.

 Then Shechtman comes along with his quasicrystals and five-fold symmetries… I got to thinking about the nesting of tetrahedrons and octahedrons within the icosahedron and wrote up that little note to him (link above).

 I thought, “…speculative, fanciful thinking, probably just nonsense.”

 Yet, just after that first encounter, I became impatient with my little paper model of a dodecahedron.
 I took the same pentagonal groups of five tetrahedrons, and attached twelve of them together.
 I filled it with PlayDoh, then tried to discern what was inside.

 A smaller icoshedron was in the center of the thing.
 Fascinating for me.
-No record of it in the literature yet.
+No study of it online yet.
 I found a name – hexacontagon — but none in the shape of this particular pseudo-dodecahedron.

-I hadn’t seen such scientific notation so I made it up and produced a couple of charts for the class: https://81018.com/big-board/
+I hadn’t seen such an application of scientific notation so I made it up and produced a colorful chart for the class: https://81018.com/big-board/

 Where did I go wrong?
 Is there anything here?